Brick bonds

 Stack bond

-A stack bond can be either vertical or horizontal, either way the bricks are stacked on top of each other without any overlap so the jointsstack bond run vertically down the wall.
+A stack bond can be either vertical or horizontal, either way the bricks are stacked on top of each other without any overlap so the joints run vertically down the wall.
 It is an inherently weak bond and is used for visual purposes rather than strength.
 Typically steel ladder reinforcement is built into every third bed joint.